areebayaseen15/AIDD-30-Day-Challenge/task1/README.md

 ---

-##  End-of-the-Day Reflection
+##  End-of-the-Day Reflection:Understanding the AI-Native Turning Point

-Today I understood the foundation of the AI‑Native Era and how AI supports, not replaces, developers.
-I learned the core concepts like AIDD and EvDD and why reasoning matters more than syntax.
-Now I feel confident that I can explain these ideas to anyone clearly.
+Today I understood what the AI-Native Turning Point truly represents the moment when AI shifted from being just a tool to becoming a core partner in development.
+I learned how reasoning-driven workflows like AIDD and EvDD have transformed the developer’s role.
+Now I feel confident that I can clearly explain these concepts to anyone and apply them effectively in real development work